PyTables/PyTables/doc/source/usersguide/tutorials.rst

     name := |S16, ()
     pressure := float32, ()

-Here, the name, title,
-nrows, colnames and
-coldtypes attributes (see :ref:`TableInstanceVariablesDescr` for a complete attribute list) of the Table object gives us quite a bit of information about the table data.
+Here, the name, title, nrows, colnames and coldtypes attributes (see :class:`Table` for a complete attribute list) of the Table object gives us quite a bit of information about the table data.

 You can interactively retrieve general information about the public objects in PyTables by asking for help::